richsposato/Memwa/README.md

 Memwa is an alignment-aware allocator.
 When code requests a chunk of memory that is aligned on 1, 2, 4, 8, 16, or 32 byte boundaries, a Memwa allocator can fill that request.
 Although the C++ Standard says allocator "behavior is undefined if this is not a valid alignment value", Memwa will simply throw std::invalid_argument if the alignment is not correct.

+## **Resize In Place**

+Sometimes you need to expand a chunk of memory, such as when you push an object onto the back of a std::vector, or add an element to a std::deque.
+This may require allocating a bigger chunk of memory, copying/moving all the elements to the new chunk, destructing all the elements in the old chunk, and then finally releasing the old chunk.
+A more efficient container would ask its allocator to simply expand the existing chunk, and then add the new elements into the annexed region of the new chunk.
+Unfortunately, STL containers don't work this way (yet) and STL allocators were not designed to support that need.

+Some C++ containers now have a shrink_to_fit function that reduces the storage space to remove unused capacity.
+Allocators that support resize-in-place should allow chunks to shrink.
+The allocator will release the unused bytes at the end of the chunk.

+The realloc function in the C Standard Library allows code to request a different chunk size.
+It will find a chunk that is big enough for the new size, allocate it, and then copy the data over to the new chunk.
+That can work for plain old data types, but merely copying the bytes of C++ objects is not acceptable for any objects whose constructors and destructors manage resources.

+C++ needs an allocator that can resize in place so STL containers can expand or shrink their storage without copying or moving.
+Some Memwa allocators support resize-in-place.
+If the new size is smaller, the chunk is shrunk to that size.
+If it is bigger, the allocator determines if it can expand the chunk into unused memory.
+If it can expand, it does; otherwise it returns a value indicating that resize failed.
+When the C++ STL allocator has a function that supports resizing, Memwa will be ready to support it.

 ## **C++17 compatible**

 The 2017 version of C++ introduced several features related to memory allocation.